-HIST 212 | MODERN EUROPE (3-0-3) Prerequisite: ENGL 102 | Upon demand
+HIST 212 | MODERN EUROPE (3-0-3)

 This course surveys European history from the early-modern era to the present.
 Students evaluate the broader trends of the last 500 years of European history.
 Themes include the appearance of modern European nations, their relationships with each other and the wider international community; industrialization; the world wars; the rise and fall of colonial empires; and currents of regional unity from the Reformation to the Cold War.